 where yi are the discrete points on the experimental curve, and zi are the discrete points on the theoretical curve.
 Table 1 shows the calculated GCC between the experimental curves and the theoretical curves in all experimental situations.
 The accuracy of the simulated SPM has a decreasing trend due to the rising of motion amplitude; and in all experiments, the SPMS has a high accuracy more than 98%.

-Table 1.
-Error Analysis by GCC